 Émilie du Châtelet

-Numerous biographies, books and plays have been written about her life and work in the two centuries since her death.
-In the early 21st century, her life and ideas have generated renewed interest.
+She is also known as the intellectual collaborator with and romantic partner of Voltaire.
+In the two centuries since her death, numerous biographies, books, and plays have been written about her life and work.
+In the early twenty-first century, her life and ideas have generated renewed interest.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Châtelet, Madame du', query time: 0.01s Refine Results